MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 Every network has:

 - Routes, that let instances in a network send traffic directly to each other, even across subnets
-- A default route that directs packets to destinations that outside the network Firewall rules must also allow the packet.
+- A default route that directs packets to destinations that are outside the network Firewall rules must also allow the packet.

 Routes map traffic to destination networks: